Heart Failure Treatment Center

-The goal of the Heart Failure Treatment Center at Winthrop is to reduce symptoms and delay progression of the disease, reduce hospitalization, and extend and improve quality of life.
+The goal of the Heart Failure Treatment Center at NYU Winthrop is to reduce symptoms and delay progression of the disease, reduce hospitalization, and extend and improve quality of life.
 Our dedicated cardiologists implement best practice guidelines for heart failure treatment and apply advanced, cutting-edge care technology.

 There are three main groups of drugs which are used to treat heart failure: